apache/tvm-rfcs/rfcs/00xx-improved-multi-target-handling.md

    Thus currently we cannot use 'device id' to distinguish, eg, two CPUs in the same system.
 3. The codebase still uses an older `target` and `target_host` convention for distinguishing the main `Target` for primitive operators from the `Target` for residual tensor computation, shape computation, and (for AOT) the overall Relay control-flow.
+There's a fair bit of 'target normalization' scattered throughout the codebase to deal with these different conventions.
 4. `Target`s are often manufactured on-the-fly (eg to represent the default 'CPU' target on which shape computations should be hosted).
 However there's no guarantee those default `Target`s will match up with the user-supplied `Target`s, thus it's possible to end up with `"llvm"` and `"llvm -m ..."` `Targets` coexisting.
 Now that `IRModule` uses `Target` objects themselves to distinguish which `PrimFunc`s are intended for which targets, it is particularly important to ensure there's a single source of truth for available `Target`s.
 5. TVM also supports a 'BYOC' extension mechanism.
-This allows "target.<target name>" annotations to be placed on primitive operations to indicate they should possibly be compiled with the matching BYOC toolchain.
+This allows `"target.<target name>"` annotations to be placed on primitive operations to indicate they should possibly be compiled with the matching BYOC toolchain.
 A target annotation pass uses those annotations to decide on a target name for every Relay sub-expression.
 A partition graph pass then inserts function call boundaries whenever execution needs to cross target boundaries.
 However this